-- 3.4.3 When alternative monitoring locations are proposed, the monitoring locations shall be chosen based on the following criteria: - At locations close to the major site activities which are likely to have noise impacts; - Close to the noise sensitive receivers (N.B.
-For the purpose of this section, any domestic premises, hotel, hostel, temporary housing accommodation, hospital, medical clinic, educational institution, place of public worship, library, court of law, performing art centre shall be considered as a noise sensitive receiver); and - For monitoring locations located in the vicinity of the sensitive receivers, care shall be taken to cause minimal disturbance to the occupants during monitoring. - 3.4.4 The monitoring station shall normally be at a point 1m from the exterior of the sensitive receivers building facade and be at a position 1.2m above the ground.
+- 3.4.3 Two separate baseline monitoring reports and monthly impact monitoring reports will cover the monitoring results for these three locations in the EM&A Manual. - 3.4.4 When alternative monitoring locations are proposed, the monitoring locations shall be chosen based on the following criteria: - At locations close to the major site activities which are likely to have noise impacts; - Close to the noise sensitive receivers (N.B.
+For the purpose of this section, any domestic premises, hotel, hostel, temporary housing accommodation, hospital, medical clinic, educational institution, place of public worship, library, court of law, performing art centre shall be considered as a noise sensitive receiver); and - For monitoring locations located in the vicinity of the sensitive receivers, care shall be taken to cause minimal disturbance to the occupants during monitoring. - 3.4.5 The monitoring station shall normally be at a point 1m from the exterior of the sensitive receivers building facade and be at a position 1.2m above the ground.
 If there is a problem with access to the normal monitoring position, an alternative position may be chosen, and a correction to the measurements shall be made.
 For reference, a correction of +3dB(A) shall be made to the free field measurements.
 The ET Leader shall agree with the IEC on the monitoring positions and the correction adopted.
 Once the positions for the monitoring stations are chosen, the baseline monitoring and the impact monitoring shall be carried out at the same positions.